Milwaukee vs Makita: Which Brand Has the Best Tools?

 A staple of most tool bags and tool boxes is none other than the impact driver.

-An impact driver must have a powerful, heavy-duty motor to drill through dense, hard woods without a problem.
 When I put the Milwaukee 2704-20 and Makita XPH10Z head-to-head in a comparison test, the winner was immediately obvious.

 This Milwaukee reciprocating saw cuts through material extremely well without much effort.
 It weighs just a tad over 7 pounds so you can use it for long periods of time without wearing down your arms.